The Real Stories Behind The Gravel Drug

 The gravel drug can cause hyperactivity, paranoia, and hallucinations.
 This combination of effects can be dangerous.
 Many other drugs that cause hallucinations like LSD or psilocybin also cause a relaxed feeling or a body high.
 In other words, when someone on LSD experiences dysphoria or panic, they stay in their bean bag chair.

-However, gravel is a stimulant, which means that frightening hallucinations or psychosis cause users to get up and walk, run, fight, or drive, which leads them into dangerous situations.
+However, the “gravel” drug is a stimulant, which means that frightening hallucinations or psychosis cause users to get up and walk, run, fight, or drive, which leads them into dangerous situations.
+So the answer to the question “is the zombie drug real?” is a resounding: yes, it’s real; and it may be more dangerous than you think.

 Gravel is the second generation of a drug known by users and law enforcement as “bath salts.”
 Bath salts are synthetic designer drugs that are sold as mundane items like plant food or bath salts and marked with the message, “not for human consumption.”
 Since the substance was technically not yet banned and it wasn’t being sold as a recreational drug, it was a legal gray area.